forcedotcom/source-deploy-retrieve/contributing/metadata.md

 # Testing

-SDR include 2 registry-related tests to check your changes to the metdataRegistry.json
+SDR includes 2 registry-related tests to check your changes to the metdataRegistry.json

 ## Validate the registry is correct